Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

-The Breast Cancer Prevention Trial (BCPT, NSABP P-1) was a double-blind, randomized, placebo-controlled trial with a primary objective to determine whether 5 years of tamoxifen therapy (20 mg/day) would reduce the incidence of invasive breast cancer in women at high risk for the disease (See INDICATIONS AND USAGE).
-Secondary objectives included an evaluation of the incidence of ischemic heart disease; the effects on the incidence of bone fractures; and other events that might be associated with the use of tamoxifen, including: endometrial cancer, pulmonary embolus, deep vein thrombosis, stroke, and cataract formation and surgery (See WARNINGS).
+The Breast Cancer Prevention Trial (NSABP P-1) was a double-blind, randomized, placebo-controlled trial with a primary objective to determine whether 5 years of another formulation of tamoxifen therapy (20 mg per day) reduced the incidence of invasive breast cancer in women at high risk for the disease.
+Secondary objectives included an evaluation of the incidence of ischemic heart disease; the effects on the incidence of bone fractures; and other events associated with the use of tamoxifen, including endometrial cancer, pulmonary embolus, deep vein thrombosis, stroke, and cataract formation and surgery.

-The Gail Model was used to calculate predicted breast cancer risk for women who were less than 60 years of age and did not have lobular carcinoma in situ (LCIS).
+The Breast Cancer Assessment Tool1 (the Gail Model) was used to calculate predicted breast cancer risk for women who were less than 60 years of age and did not have lobular carcinoma in situ (LCIS).
 The following risk factors were used: age; number of first-degree female relatives with breast cancer; previous breast biopsies; presence or absence of atypical hyperplasia; nulliparity; age at first live birth; and age at menarche.
 A 5-year predicted risk of breast cancer of ≥1.67% was required for entry into the trial.

 |35 to 39||184||3||158||2|

 |40 to 49||2,394||36||2,411||37|

 |Age at first live birth (yrs.)|

 |Age at menarche|